Visa row: Nigerian missions continue issuance of 5-year visa to Americans - Champion Newspapers LTD

-Nigerian missions across the United States have continued issuance of five-year multiple entry visa to Americans.
+Nigerian missions across the United States have continued to issue five-year multiple-entry visas to Americans.

 NAN’s interactions with some American business executives and tourists who came to pick up their passports at the Nigerian visa centre showed they were issued five-year multiple entry visas.